thomasckng/det-frame-cosmo-with-FIGARO/README.md

 Paper repository for _Inferring cosmology from gravitational waves using non-parametric detector-frame mass distribution_ by Ng, Rinaldi & Hannuksela (2024).

 The paper can be reproduced programmatically from this repo using [_showyourwork_](http://show-your.work).
 Scripts to produce figures and tables can be found in [src/scripts](src/scripts), and data in [Zenodo](https://doi.org/10.5281/zenodo.13968239).
+To perform the analysis in the paper, follow the instructions in the [README](src/scripts/README.md).

 <p align="center">
 <a href="https://github.com/showyourwork/showyourwork">